remyang55/sail-website/README.md

 Running the site
 -----
 Before running the site, remember to activate your virtual environment first (as described above).
-Then, you can simply run `python manage.py runserver` and see the website at [https://localhost:8000](https://localhost:8000).
+Then, to create an empty SQLite database that you can test on, run `python manage.py migrate`.
+To access [Django admin](https://localhost:8000/admin), you need to first create a superuser with `python manage.py createsuperuser`.
+After these steps, you can simply run `python manage.py runserver` and see the website at [https://localhost:8000](https://localhost:8000).
 To stop the server, press Ctrl + C. As you make changes, the Django server will reload automatically so you do not need to manually stop and start the server.